Greetings Fellow Pokémon Collectors,

-We have a passion for mint cards and mint service.
+I have a passion for collecting mint and rare Pokémon cards.

 All cards are shipped in soft sleeves to protect the cards.
-Hard cases actually scratch unprotected cards.
+Hard cases actually scratch unprotected cards, so when when I ship a card in a hard case it will still be in a soft sleeve.

 It is often not difficult to tell when a card has seen abuse.
 Tears, creases, and easily seen scratches are cause for automatic rejection.